mmahdi-farrokhy/CleanCodeBook/README.md

     - Repeatable: Test should produce the same result every time.
     - Self-Validating: Test should have a boolean output.
     - Timely: Test should be written before production code, not after it.
+---
+# Class Organization
+Each language has its own standard structure for the classes.
+In Java (and similar languages), we write a class in this order:
+1. Public static final variables
+2. Public static variables
+3. Public variables
+4. Private static variables
+5. Private fields
+6. Public methods
+7. Private methods which are called by public methods

+## Encapsulation
+Tests dominate the code.
+If a test inside the package needs to call a method or access a field, that method or field should be declared as protectedor to be accessible all over the package.
+Yet, decreasing the encapsulation level should be the last thing to consider.

+## Minimal Classes
+The first rule for classes is that they should be small as possible.
+Just like the methods, being minimal is the primary principle for designing the classes.

+## Class Name
+- Name of a class should clearly reflect its responsibilities and purpose.
+- The chosen name can even serve as a prior indicator of its potential size.
+If we couldn’t find a proper short name for the class, it is most likely going to be large.
+- An ambiguous class name informs us that this class has multiple responsibilities.
+For instance, a class containing Processor, Manager.

+## Single Responsibility Principle (SRP): A class should have one and only one reason to change.
+This is one of the most important principles of object oriented design and S.O.L.I.D principles.
+One way to comply with this principle is to write too many small classes, instead of a few large classes.
+Every small class isolates a single responsibility.

+### Signs of violating SRP
+- Too many instance variables in a class
+- Too many public methods with implicit interface
+- Methods using different instances
+- Private methods that do extra work.

+### Solution
+Use collaborator class that handles minor tasks that are done in the main class.

+## Class Cohesion
+There should be a conceptual relation between fileds and methods of a class with its purpose.
+There are some rules to acheive this:
+- Classes should have the minimum number of instance variables (fields).
+- Break large methods into smaller ones.
+- Move the methods that share a mutual logic to another class.

+## Organization For Modification
+Every change in software triggers a chain reaction, influencing subsequent changes.
+Since change is inevitable in software development, it's essential to design a structure for the system that minimizes the change.
+In an ideal system, adding a new feature means expanding the existing system, not modifying the current codebase.
+This approach streamlines development and helps maintain software stability.
+To isolate the changes, we should use *Dependency Inversion Principle (DIP)* from *S.O.L.I.D*.

+## Dependency Inversion Principle (DIP)
+Dependency should be defined on abstraction, not concretion.
+We should not be aware of implementation details, and this lack of awareness can help us in replacement stage.
+Client class does not determine the required type, it only determines the required rule and system will provide the specific type.

+### *Signs of violating DIP*
+- High level class depends on low level class.
+- Vendor Lock-In: A package is developed using a framework and can not be used with other technologies.

+### *Solution*
+Adapter design pattern.

+## Summary
+- There is conceptual continuity between fields and methods in a clean class.
+- If a method is too large, it should be divided into multiple small methods, each one implementing one task.
+- Some of these small methods interact with some objects from a specific class.
+They should be moved to that class.
+- It is very usual to add new features or fix bugs in a software.
+The legacy code has to change.
+It comes with a risk.
+The change on one module would disrupt the functionality of others.
+To avoid this issue, we use interfaces or abstract classes, and place the new codes inside a new class that extends the parent class or interface.